WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/br
 - the instruction (BR l) is valid with the function type t_1* :: t? -> t_2* if:
-  - the result type C.LABELS[l] is defined in the context.
+  - the result type C.LABELS[l] exists.
   - C.LABELS[l] is t?.

 Instr_ok/br_if
 - the instruction (BR_IF l) is valid with the function type t? :: [I32] -> t? if:
-  - the result type C.LABELS[l] is defined in the context.
+  - the result type C.LABELS[l] exists.
   - C.LABELS[l] is t?.

 Instr_ok/br_table
 - the instruction (BR_TABLE l* l') is valid with the function type t_1* :: t? -> t_2* if:
-  - the result type C.LABELS[l'] is defined in the context.
+  - the result type C.LABELS[l'] exists.
   - the number type t? is C.LABELS[l'].
-  - For all l in l*, the result type C.LABELS[l] is defined in the context.
+  - For all l in l*, the result type C.LABELS[l] exists.
   - For all l in l*, t? is C.LABELS[l].

 Instr_ok/call
 - the instruction (CALL x) is valid with the function type t_1* -> t_2? if:
-  - the function type C.FUNCS[x] is defined in the context.
+  - the function type C.FUNCS[x] exists.
   - C.FUNCS[x] is t_1* -> t_2?.

 Instr_ok/call_indirect
 - the instruction (CALL_INDIRECT x) is valid with the function type t_1* :: [I32] -> t_2? if:
-  - the function type C.TYPES[x] is defined in the context.
+  - the function type C.TYPES[x] exists.
   - C.TYPES[x] is t_1* -> t_2?.

 Instr_ok/return